-The L{dn} fluctuates month on month by 11 dB at the Mt Eden noise monitor depending on aircraft operations, wind direction and other factors.
+The L{dn} fluctuates month on month by 12 dB at the Mt Eden noise monitor depending on aircraft operations, wind direction and other factors.

-There are no notable trends in the data, besides the recent reduction in L{dn} due to the COVID-19 pandemic.
+There are no notable trends in the data, besides a recent increase in L{dn} after the COVID-19 restrictions were relaxed.

-The measured L{dn} for aircraft noise ranges from 31-42 dB L{dn} per month at the Mt Eden monitor.
+The measured L{dn} for aircraft noise ranges from 30-42 dB L{dn} per month at the Mt Eden monitor.